-Each year, the Wood County Humane Society takes in about 500-600
+Each year, the Wood County Humane Society takes in an average of 600

 animals.
-Most of those animals are cruelty or neglect cases, owner
+Most of those animals are stray cats, owner surrenders (cats and

-surrenders, or stray cats.
-On average, there are about 100 little faces at the
+between!).
+On average, there are about 50 little faces at the shelter that are

 Before You Adopt

 Your new pet will most likely be a part of your life for many years.
 Are you

 ready to make that commitment?
 Can you afford the costs of your new pet,